irsashakeel56/CGPA-Calculator/README.md

-# CodeAlpha - CGPA Calculator
+CGPA Calculator

 ##  Project Overview

-The CGPA Calculator is a C++ console-based application developed as part of the CodeAlpha C++ Programming Internship.
+The CGPA Calculator is a C++ console-based application developed as part of the C++ Programming.
 This project allows students to calculate their GPA/CGPA by entering course grades and corresponding credit hours.
 The program computes total grade points, total credit hours, and displays the final CGPA accurately.

 ##  Objectives